vertica/vertica-kubernetes/DEVELOPER.md

 The local deployment option is the fastest method to get the operator up and running, but it has limitations:

-- A local operator does not mimic the way that the operator runs in a real Kubernetes environment.
+- A local operator does not accurately simulate how the operator runs in a Kubernetes environment.
 - The webhook is disabled.
 The webhook requires TLS certs that are available only when the operator is packaged in a container.

 #### Install